kanliot/foulnames/README.md

 You may find that foulnames prevents you from renaming hundreds of files at once.
 set the limit higher with this option: ` -m 9000 `

+Foulnames doesn't remove spaces or (), but it does replace smart quotes with regular quotes, and it replaces Unicode emoji's with '.'